 Data quality assurance

 All home health agencies serving adult, non-maternity Medicare and/or Medicaid patients must submit their OASIS assessment data to their respective state OASIS repository in a standard format.
 The repository software passes each incoming OASIS assessment record through an extensive set of quality edits.
 These include internal range and logic checks that assure that assessment items include only allowable values and that they are consistent with each other.
-When there are significant errors in an assessment, it is not accepted by the repository and the erroneous data are not available to be included in any published quality information.
+When there are significant errors in an assessment, it isn't accepted by the repository and the erroneous data aren't available to be included in any published quality information.
 The submitting agency can address the issues and resubmit the assessment with the errors corrected.
 Only after the data have been corrected will the assessment be accepted by the repository and available for use in calculating published quality data.

 In order to avoid problems upon submission to the state repository, most data entry systems in use by agencies incorporate edit checks based on the OASIS data specifications.
 These identify potential problems for providers before the data are even submitted to the repositories.